 Credit is also due to Andy and Bill Brendling for developing the TCP/IP code that allows the MTX computer to use a commercially available network module - the WIZnet WIZ810SMJ.
-Andy wrote the low level code to interface the WIZnet module first used with the "proof of concept" Memotech NFX.
-Bill enhanced the code to support HTTP and FTP.
+Andy wrote the low level code to interface the WIZnet module and produced the HTTP server first used with the "proof of concept" Memotech NFX.
+Bill enhanced the code to support FTP.